 Your story matters.
 It matters to you because it’s the step-by-step process that got you here.
 That doesn’t matter yet to your consumer but it should.
 When they are able to truly understand WHY & HOW you got started in your industry, they will have more respect for WHAT it is you’re about to provide them.

 People formulate memories based on the details surrounding an emotion.
 When you are able to list in order a set of details you want someone to remember, surrounded around one central emotional concept you want them to take away, it all gets stored somewhere in their mind as a story.
+That's why sharing your business origin story can help fuel your inbound marketing strategy.

 Adding Value to Your Content with Context